Customizing Comments

 but used in conjunction with path)

-<div class="js-kit-comments" permalink="http://mysite.com/permanent/link/to/page.html"></div>
+<div class="js-kit-comments" permalink="https://mysite.com/permanent/link/to/page.html"></div>

-<script src="http://js-kit.com/comments.js"></script>
+<script src="https://js-kit.com/comments.js"></script>